·10 min read

 • Premium pricing to maintain exclusivity

 Every user who made it through the process was likely to become a long-term customer.
+This focus on quality demonstrates the importance of tracking the right key metrics for waitlist success beyond just signup numbers.

 Every aspect of Superhuman's strategy worked together to reinforce their premium positioning.